-In the BMA's response to the original McCloud consultation in 2020, we strongly made the point that it would not be fair to expect already overstretched GP practices to pay retrospective contributions where financial decisions have already been made to spend sums elsewhere, that would have gone on employer contributions had the individual not opted out.
-We are disappointed that there does not appear to be any concession made for employers in this consultation (March 2023).
-These GP practices relied, to their detriment, on the unequivocal representation by the Government that the 2015 Regulations applied to service in the 2015-2022 period and they would not be revisited.
-We believe that there is potential for a public law challenge on the grounds of breaching 'legitimate expectation' to require GP practices to meet the cost of employers' contributions on reinstatement, when the remedy is in response to an act of discrimination by the Government and not the fault of employers.
+As stated, BMA Northern Ireland is clear that it would not be fair to expect already overstretched GP practices to pay retrospective contributions where financial decisions have already been made to spend sums elsewhere, that would have gone on employer contributions had the individual not opted out.
+We are disappointed that there does not appear to be any recognition of this issue within this consultation.
+These GP practices relied, to their detriment, on the unequivocal representation from government that the 2015 Regulations applied to service in the 2015-2022 period and they would not be revisited.
+We believe that there is potential for a public law challenge on the grounds of breaching 'legitimate expectation' to require GP practices to meet the cost of employers' contributions on reinstatement, when the remedy is in response to an act of discrimination which is not the fault of employers.

-Regulation 9 does provide the power on the scheme manager to waive or reduce contributions, however we do not believe the wording is strong enough, for example additional wording shown in bold red font, could be added to point (b): The scheme manager may waive or reduce contributions payable by an employing authority where pensionable service has been reinstated following an opted-out service election under this regulation, taking into consideration
+Regulation 8 does provide the power on the scheme manager to waive or reduce contributions, however we do not believe the wording is strong enough.
+For example, additional wording, shown below in bold red font, could be added to 8(7):

+The scheme manager may waive or reduce contributions payable by an employing authority where pensionable service has been reinstated following an opted-out service election under this regulation, taking into consideration

-- (a) The particular circumstances of the employing authority, and - (b) A presumption in favour of recovering the liability unless it is uneconomic or prejudicial to the operation of the employing authority to do so.
+(a) The particular circumstances of the employing authority, and

+(b) A presumption in favour of recovering the liability unless it is uneconomic or prejudicial to the operation of the employing authority to do so.